CRM and ERP: Understanding the Differences and Choosing the Right Solution

 Like CRM systems, ERP systems provide a set of core features, including:

-• Accounting and Financial Management: Manages finances, budgeting, and compliance.
+• Accounting and Financial Management: Handles general ledger, accounts payable/receivable, and compliance reporting.

 • Integration Capabilities: Connects various business functions to create a unified system.